fi5u/Click-Type/README.md

 ClickType is built with [React](https://facebook.github.io/react/) library.
 State is managed with [Redux](http://redux.js.org).

 The [POS](https://www.npmjs.com/package/pos) library is used to (somewhat) intelligently predict upcoming words.
 A store of common word sequences (both in general, and for the user) is kept and referred to when deciding words to suggest.

+Puck.js is an open source microcontroller button, which can be used with ClickType instead of using keyboard keys.
+This allows the user to be some way away from the computer keyboard.